-Could they file criminal charges against her?
+Could they file criminal charges for domestic violence in Lodi NJ?

 Yes, criminal charges can always be filed separate and apart from a restraining order.
 These are two totally different and distinct cases which have nothing to do with each other.
-For example, in this case, the police could have tried to charge our client with trespassing for going to her boyfriend’s house without the parent’s permission.
+For example, in this case, the police could have tried to charge our client with trespassing for going to her boyfriend’s house in Lodi without the parent’s permission.
 In addition, even if the police refused to issue a criminal complaint, the father himself could have gone to the court and tried to sign out a civilian complaint for trespassing against our client.
 The Judge in Lodi would determine whether or not there was sufficient probable cause for the issuance of the complaint.

 Then, the trespassing case would be handled in the Lodi Municipal Court because it is a misdemeanor.
 If felony criminal charges were filed such as stalking or terroristic threats, these charges would be handled at the Bergen County Superior Court in Hackensack, in the Criminal Division.

 The restraining order, on the other hand, is handled in the family division of the Bergen County Superior Court in Hackensack.
 On the criminal case, the Lodi Municipal prosecutor would handle the case and prosecute the charges for the State.
 As in all criminal cases, the State must prove the charges beyond a reasonable doubt.